Kristjan93/Arduino/Readme.md

   * My dreams of creating a young naked robot english/german speaking Arnold schwarzenegger are a long way off.

 ## Acknowledgments
-  * Hat tip to the Arduino company for making 'robot' programing accessible to the public.
+  * Hat tip to the Arduino company for making 'robot' programming accessible to the public.